NWChemEx/PluginPlay/docs/source/property_types/basics.rst

 .. warning::

-   Property types use and are used in a lot of template meta-programming.
-In an attempt to make life easy for developers we have hidden all of this from you the user.
+   Property types use, and are used in, a lot of template meta-programming.
+In
+   an attempt to make life easy for developers we have hidden all of this from the user.
 As long as you follow the pattern laid out in this subsection you can remain ignorant to how we did this for you.
 If you want to deviate from this pattern you likely will have to do quite a bit of template